pmoorman/growthcasts/collections/_proposals/proposal1.md

     - type: list2
       data:
+        type: numbers
+        items:
           - title: Prospecting
             body: |
               The process of locating places where your target audience is hanging out and finding their contact details to reach them.
 This part is easy to automate/outsource.
           - title: Outreach
             body: |
               Through multiple channels we can reach out to the potential leads.
 Most popular is LinkedIn, but I think cold emailing and calling can also be very successful.
           - title: Qualification
             body: |
               This is the stage where we need to hand-off the highly qualified leads to the actual sales representatives.
 These 'reps’ are in the business of relationship building and closing.
 The prior stages must be done by someone else the reps to keep them focused.

     - type: text
       data: